 By connecting home goods to the internet to gather telemetry or enabling new cloud-connected user features, AWS IoT ExpressLink allows consumers to unlock safety, security, fun and amazement conveniently.

 With ExpressLink, product development companies can ship consumer products in a fraction of the time and at a lower cost by delegating the most complicated work involved in embedded device engineering.

 Manage the security and health of commercial fleet sensors at scale.
 Easily integrate the devices with AWS IoT services to detect anomalies and take action when metrics deviate from expected behavior.

 A Conclusion on AWS IoT ExpressLink from AWS Consulting Partner Cardinal Peak

-If you’re looking to develop a new connected device or modernize an IoT application, know that Cardinal Peak’s services and AWS ExpressLink is the fastest way to deliver a connected product to the market.
+If you’re looking to develop a new connected device or modernize an IoT application, as an AWS IoT Service Delivery Partner, Cardinal Peak’s services and AWS ExpressLink is the fastest way to deliver a connected product to the market.
 AWS ExpressLink covers the hardware and networking firmware to connect to the cloud easily.
 Cardinal Peak provides the other end of the equation for clients requiring engineering labor to integrate these networking capabilities with a product and connect them to whatever kind of cloud back end our clients wish to use to put the data collected from their products to work.